rptb1/tammy-norie/plan/unsinkability.rst

 _`.vol`: These are the volumes in the boat where closed-cell foam can be fitted, so that water cannot replace the air and sink the boat.

-.. attention:: [I have a lot of photographs (see
-               `.journal.2019-11-24`_) that will help make this
-               section a lot clearer.
-I hope to edit them and link them from here before 2019-12-01.]

 _`.vol.sides`

   The boat interior sides.
 This is the area of the hull that is